 Carrying heavy bags, leaning in toward computer monitors—our lives are full of situations that lead us to round our shoulders forward, which encourages poor posture and muscle strain.
 To help this, try a few shoulder rolls:

 - Inhale and simultaneously raise your shoulders up to your ears.

-- Roll them back and exhale as you lower them down, letting your shoulder blades slide down your back.
-Avoid rolling your shoulders forward, concentrating on the up-back-down motion.
+- Roll them back and exhale as you lower them, letting your shoulder blades slide down your back.
+Avoid rolling your shoulders forward, concentrating on the up-and-down motion.
 Your chest should feel open and proud.

 - Repeat this motion for 20 to 30 seconds.
-When you’re finished, be mindful of the settled posture of your shoulders as you continue on with your day.
+When you’re finished, be mindful of the settled posture of your shoulders throughout your day.

 Sitting all day can make your body feel compressed.
 Stretching and elongating your spine keeps the muscles and tissues limber while helping you feel taller.
 This stretch involves rotation through the spine: